Henderson County, Texas Court Records

 Fax: (903) 677-6344

-Requests for arrest records or incident reports can be directed to the Sheriff’s Office in person during regular business hours.
-For records held by local municipal police departments, such as the Athens Municipal Court at (903) 675-8910, requesters should contact those agencies directly.
+You can request arrest records or incident reports from the Sheriff's Office in person during regular business hours.
+For records held by local municipal police departments, such as the Athens Municipal Court at (903) 675-8910, contact those agencies directly.

 Texas Department of Public Safety Background Checks

-For statewide criminal history searches, the Texas Department of Public Safety provides an online system for name-based criminal history checks.
-Henderson County law enforcement agencies report arrest and conviction data to the DPS, making this a useful resource for broader background searches beyond county-level records.
+For statewide criminal history searches, the Texas Department of Public Safety offers an online system for name-based criminal history checks.
+Henderson County law enforcement agencies report arrest and conviction data to the DPS, making it a useful tool for searches that go beyond county-level records.

 Expunctions

-Individuals seeking to have criminal records expunged may find relevant information through the District Clerk’s expunction resources.
+If you're looking to have a criminal record expunged, the District Clerk's expunction resources can point you in the right direction.
 The District Clerk processes expunction orders issued by the court.

 Henderson County Civil Court Records

 Civil court records in Henderson County cover lawsuits involving debts, property disputes, personal injuries, contract breaches, condemnations, and bond forfeitures.
-The County Courts at Law handle civil matters within their jurisdictional limits, while the 3rd, 173rd, and 392nd District Courts hear civil cases involving larger claims and appeals.
+The County Courts at Law handle civil matters within their jurisdictional limits, while the 3rd, 173rd, and 392nd District Courts hear larger civil claims and appeals.

 Where Civil Records Are Maintained

-The Henderson County Clerk’s Civil Division serves as the record custodian for county court civil cases.
-This office issues citations, writs of execution, abstracts of judgments, and notices.
-Fee schedules for the Civil Division are available through the County Clerk’s civil fees page.
-Contact the Civil Division at (903) 675-6140.
+The Henderson County Clerk's Civil Division maintains records for county court civil cases and handles the issuance of citations, writs of execution, abstracts of judgments, and notices.
+Fee schedules for the Civil Division are available through the County Clerk's civil fees page.
+Reach the Civil Division at (903) 675-6140.

-For civil cases filed in the district courts, records are maintained by the District Clerk’s Office.
-The District Clerk also publishes civil and family fee information on its website.
+For civil cases filed in the district courts, records are held by the District Clerk's Office, which also publishes civil and family fee information on its website.

 Searching Civil Records Online

-The Odyssey Public Access portal allows searches of civil, family, and probate case records.
-Select the appropriate category from the portal’s main page and search by party name, case number, or other criteria.
+Use the Odyssey Public Access portal to search civil, family, and probate case records.
+Select the appropriate category from the portal's main page and search by party name, case number, or other criteria.

 Obtaining Copies